mnot/redbot/README.md

 > 0 * * * * find /var/state/redbot/ -mmin +360 -exec rm {} \;

+### Running REDbot as a systemd Service

+REDbot can run as a standalone service, managed by [systemd](https://freedesktop.org/wiki/Software/systemd/).
+This offers a degree of sandboxing and resource management, as well as process monitoring (including a watchdog function).

+To do this, clone the repo to your system and copy `extra/redbot.service` into the appropriate directory (on most systems, `/etc/systemd/system/`.)

+Modify the file appropriately; this is only a sample.
+In particular, you will need to adjust the first part of `BindReadOnlyPaths` to suit the location of the REDbot directory for you.

+Then, as root:

+> systemctl reload-daemon
+> systemctl enable redbot
+> systemctl start redbot

+By default, REDbot will listen on localhost port 8000.
+This can be adjusted in `config.txt`.
+Running REDbot behind a reverse proxy is recommended, if it is to be exposed to the Internet.

-### Docker Deployment
+### Running REDbot with Docker

-If you wish to run REDbot using Docker, get a local copy of the repository, then:
+If you wish to run REDbot using [Docker](https://www.docker.com), get a local copy of the repository, then:

 > docker build -t redbot .